lgeurts/lgeurts.github.io/_posts/2022-08-24-ubuntu-upgrade-notes-20.x-to-22.x-for-x1-carbon-gen8.md

 <img src="/assets/jammy-jellyfish.png" width="654">

 ## Warning for non-experienced users
 General recommendation from Ubuntu is making a backup and re-installing your system should you run a non-secure EOL release.
 Their advice is sound and often proves to be the fastest way.
-Should you still decide to give this a try, create a bcakup of toyr data, and don't start yelling when your system goes bonkers.
+Should you still decide to give this a try, don't start yelling ate me when your system goes bonkers.
 Told you so.

 ## List of commands
 ```